 Register for the workshop HERE

-We are announcing a call for participants for our first workshop in the MAYS Method Workshops Series – a workshop on affective teaching, that will take place on the 6th of July 2021.
+We are announcing a call for participants for our third workshop in the MAYS Method Workshops Series – a workshop on Healthcare and the State that will take place on the 23rd of August 2021 from 14:00 to 17:00 CET.
 The Workshops Series aims to provide spaces for learning, discussion, structured debate, knowledge-sharing and mutual support leading up to our next 12th Annual MAYS Annual Meeting in Warsaw in August.

 Guidelines and Format